ntoll/ntoll.github.io/posts/why-computers-1.md

 rather pleasant "aha" moments (if you were a cartoon character, it's that feeling you get when a lightbulb appears above your head).

-The next step in our story is a beautiful brain twist: to think about thinking...
+The next chapter in our story is a beautiful brain twist: to think about thinking...